Categories

 Ultimately, we encourage members to take whatever actions they feel will be the most impactful for their staff, volunteers, and community on September 30.
 For some organizations, closing and encouraging volunteers and staff to participate in community events or to spend time focusing on self-education is the best course of action.

-But if your site is somewhere community members turn to learn about the history of colonization and the attempted genocide of Indigenous cultures and peoples, then staying open and facilitating community dialogue is the best course of action.
+If your site is a place community members turn to learn about the history of colonization and the attempted genocide of Indigenous cultures and peoples, then staying open and facilitating community dialogue is the best course of action.

-For some organizations, it might make sense to close to the public and bring your board, staff, and volunteers together on-site for a day of learning (Nahanee Creative offers a series of mini-online courses that you might want to consider: https://www.nahaneecreative.com/).
+For some organizations, it might make sense to close to the public and bring your board, staff, and volunteers together on-site for a day of learning.
+There are several online courses available, including Nahanee Creative, Home on Native Land, or through Indigenous Relations Academy.

-The BCMA strongly encourages our members to take time to reflect on what makes the most sense for you – have conversations with your team, ask other partner organizations what they are planning, and reflect on what could be the most meaningful course of action.
+The BCMA strongly encourages our members to take time to reflect on what makes the most sense for them – have conversations with your team, ask other partner organizations what they are planning, and reflect on what could be the most meaningful course of action.
 However, we also caution non-Indigenous organizations asking Indigenous communities, partners, and staff to tell you what to do.
-Even well-meaning outreach can add emotional labour to Indigenous partners and it is important that non-Indigenous and settler Canadians take agency in redressing the wrongs of colonization.
+Even well-meaning outreach can add emotional labour to Indigenous partners and it is important that non-Indigenous and settler Canadians take agency in redressing the wrongs of colonization and learning more.

 There is no single right answer, so look within and reflect on what makes the most sense for your specific organization.

-Lou-ann Neel recently shared suggestions for how non-Indigenous Canadians can demonstrate accountability and action on September 30.
-With her permission we have shared those recommendations here and urge non-Indigenous arts, culture, and heritage professionals to reflect on the following points.
+Lou-ann Neel shared suggestions in 2023 for how non-Indigenous Canadians can demonstrate accountability and action on September 30.
+With her permission, we have shared those recommendations here and urge non-Indigenous arts, culture, and heritage professionals to reflect on the following points.

 What Are Some Appropriate Resources and Events to Engage With?